mhkeller/npm-things/docs/2-run-commands.md

 }
 ```

+## Further reading

+There are bunch of other neat tricks.
 Here is some more info on [npm scripts](https://docs.npmjs.com/misc/scripts) and running [custom scripts](https://docs.npmjs.com/cli/run-script).